DreymaR/BigBagKbdTrixPKL/README.md

 * Copy/Paste a promising layout folder and rename the result to what you want.
     - In this example we'll make a German (De) Colemak[eD] with only the ISO-Angle mod instead of the provided CurlAngleWide.
     - Thus, copy `Cmk-eD-De_ISO_CurlAWide` in the `Layouts/Colemak-eD` folder and rename the copy to `Cmk-eD-De_ISO_Angle`.
-    - Instead of 'De' you could choose any locale tag you like such as 'MyCoolDe' to set it apart.
+    - Instead of 'De' you could choose any locale tag you like such as 'MeinDe' to set it apart.
 * In that folder's layout.ini file, edit the remap fields to represent the new settings.
     - Here, change `mapSC_layout = CmkCAW_ISO` to `mapSC_layout = Angle_ISO`.
     - Some Extend layers like the main one use "hard" or positional remaps, which observe most ergo mods but not letter placements.